CaiLiLab/MuRaL/docs/usage.rst

 In addition, based on the output of ``calc_region_corr`` above, we can visualize how predicted rates fit observed rates for windows across a chromosome or a specific region.
-First, we should standardize the observed rates and the predicted rates for all regions by using z-score transformation.
+First, we should standardize the observed rates and the predicted rates for all windows by using z-score transformation.
 Then we select some regions to generate the plots.
 Below we use the results for 100Kb windows and A>G mutation type, and the region selected is from 15Mb to 23.6Mb.
 The solid line indicates average